Advocacy · Plug-In Solar

 Plug-in solar should be a household appliance.

 Germany has installed over a million plug-in solar units with no significant safety incidents.
 The U.S. has installed almost none — not because the tech is unsafe, but because our electrical code wasn't written with cord-and-plug solar in mind.
-Utah just became the first state to fix that.
-Twenty-plus more are in line.
+Five states have now fixed that — Utah, Maine, Virginia, Colorado, and Maryland — and North Carolina has a bill in committee.

 The basics